NiharikaBarnwal/Azure_documentation/Day-16.md

 ---

 ## Persistent Disk
+Azure Persistent Disks provide block-level storage volumes that are used with Azure Virtual Machines (VMs).
+Disks in Azure are virtualized and can be managed as either Managed Disks or Unmanaged Disks.

 ### Types of Disks:

 1. **Managed Disk**
+   Managed Disks simplify storage management by handling the storage account for you.
+Azure manages the storage, making scaling and management easier.
     - **Categories:**
         - Standard HDD :
           - Cost-effective storage for infrequently accessed data.